astropy/astropy-APEs/APE2.rst

 --------

 This APE describes the general plan for timing of releases of the core package and their version numbers.
-The basic premise follows the terminology of semantic
+The basic premise follows semantic
 versioning: *major* releases (e.g., 6.0.0) every year (or longer), *minor* releases (e.g., 6.1.0) typically every six months in between, and *bugfix* releases (e.g., 6.1.2) as needed between minor releases.